a salute to Palette de Bine of Mont Tremblant, Quebec

 The 70% Maple Bar (Bines L’erable) and the 70% Balsam Fir Bar (Sapin) feature local ingredients and offer unique flavours that enhance, not overpower, the cacao.
 The wood grain seen on the chocolate bars is the same wood grain seen on (some of) the thin cardboard packaging that features eco-friendly ink.

 If you love pure, handcrafted dark chocolate, do look up Palette de Bine.
-Christine is definitely one of the best and most dedicated chocolate makers in Canada, and one of the finest in all the world.
+Christine is one of the best and most dedicated chocolate makers in Canada, and one of the finest in the world.
 This page lists places you can purchase the bars around the world.
-Happy World Cocoa and Chocolate Day to Christine Blais, everyone involved in growing and making sustainable cocoa, and to every chocolate lover on the planet.

-My thanks to Tourisme Quebec for helping facilitate my media visit to Mont Tremblant, a beautiful alpine skiing region named after the Laurentian Mountains.
+My thanks to Tourisme Quebec for helping facilitate my media visit to Mont Tremblant (Tremblant), a beautiful alpine skiing region in the Laurentian Mountains.
+Of special note is that Palette de Bine makes tiny chocolate skis to salute the importance of alpine skiing to the region.

 a new challenge for palette de bine